prashantpq/gap-spell-checker/README.md

-# GCP Spell Checker using Google Cloud NLP
+# Contextual Spell Checker using Flask & PySpellChecker

 ## 📌 Overview
 This project implements a **Spell Checker API** using **Google Cloud Natural Language API**.